bvlj/android_vendor_lineage_health/docs/product_document.md

-HealthStore
+CareCache
 ===========

 > Copy of the original development product document written by @bvlj and @vazguard

 # Intro & goal

-Our goal is to make HealthStore the best option for tracking and safeguarding your personal medical information.
+Our goal is to make the Lineage Health platform the best option for tracking and safeguarding your personal medical information.
 While other apps in this space focus on fitness analysis and highlights, Lineage will offer a wider view of stored data while keeping it protected under a strong API that gives users ultimate power over its access.

-- The current release plan is to launch HealthStore in both the current active branches
+- The current release plan is to launch CareCache in both the current active branches
-- Unless the project has verified medical backing, a warning should be presented that HealthStore is meant to help track data as a recreational tool and should not be used as a primary source during medical emergencies
+- Unless the project has verified medical backing, a warning should be presented that CareCache is meant to help track data as a recreational tool and should not be used as a primary source during medical emergencies